andrew-johnson-4/jsmx/README.md

 ## Contribution
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in jsmx by you, shall be licensed under the MIT license without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in jsmx by you, shall be dual licensed under the MIT and Apache 2.0 license without any additional terms or conditions.